Family Jewels (Central Intelligence Agency)

-The Family Jewels are a set of reports detailing illegal, inappropriate and otherwise sensitive activities conducted by the Central Intelligence Agency from 1959 to 1973.
+The Family Jewels are a set of reports detailing potentially illegal, inappropriate and otherwise sensitive activities conducted by the Central Intelligence Agency (CIA) from 1959 to 1973.
 William Colby, the CIA director who received the reports, dubbed them the "skeletons in the CIA's closet".
 Most of the documents were released on June 25, 2007, after more than three decades of secrecy.
 The non-governmental National Security Archive filed a request for the documents under the Freedom of Information Act fifteen years before their release.

 Background

 The reports that constitute the CIA's "Family Jewels" were commissioned in 1973 by then CIA director James R. Schlesinger in response to press accounts of CIA involvement in the Watergate scandal—in particular, support to the burglars, E. Howard Hunt and James McCord, both CIA veterans.
 On May 7, 1973, Schlesinger signed a directive commanding senior officers to compile a report of current or past CIA actions that may have fallen outside the agency's charter.
 The resulting report, which was in the form of a 693-page loose-leaf book of memos, was passed on to William Colby when he succeeded Schlesinger as Director of Central Intelligence in late 1973.